 What ingredients do you need for this recipe?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

-What gives Greek Chicken Salad the Greek flavors?
+What gives this salad the Greek flavors?

 This tasty salad is loaded with Greek flavors from Feta cheese, Kalamata olives, Greek Seasoning, lemon, and of course the Greek Peperoncini Peppers that add a spicy touch.
 If some of those ingredients aren’t a winner at your house, you can still make a tasty salad with different olives or another type of cheese.